BillyZhang24kobe/billy-zhang-academic/content/authors/admin/_index.md

   url: https://www.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Natural Language Processing, Social Computing and Dialogue Systems.
+bio: My research interests include Natural Language Processing, Social Computing, Dialogue Systems and Human-Computer Interaction.

 # Interests to show in About widget
 interests:
 - Dialogue systems with applications in education and healthcare
-- Text generation with commonsense reasoning
 - Social media analysis and opinion mining
 - Computational social science